SCATR: The Conference of Radiation Control Program Directors' Source Collection and Threat Reduction Program

 This program is limited to discrete radioactive material (sealed sources or vials, but not scaled pipe) that have a viable disposal path; but does not include transuranic/actinide-series isotopes (transuranic sealed sources are recovered directly by OSRP).
 In addition, license-excempt sources and other sources that have already passed through ten half-lives should not necessarily be registered for SCATR since in most cases they may be disposed by other means.

-To participate in this program, interested parties must register unused sources with the Department of Energy Off-Site Source Recovery Project by visiting the online registration page -- http://osrp.lanl.gov/PickUpSources.aspx.
+To participate in this program, interested parties may register unused sources with the Department of Energy Off-Site Source Recovery Project by visiting the online registration page -- http://osrp.lanl.gov/PickUpSources.aspx.
 Alternatively, if you have a large number of unwanted sources to register, please feel free to use this Excel Template.
 This file does have built in macros, so please enable them upon opening.
 Once your source data is registered, OSRP will forward the information to CRCPD for round-up consideration.

 If you previously registered your unwanted sources and received an email confirmation, there is no need to re-submit your inventory.
 However, please notify us of changes as they occur.